dcwebmaven/WeeklyScheduleArray/README.md

 # WeeklyScheduleArray
-This is a modification of the code for the Daily Schedule array that prints out a weekly schedule.
+This PHP project is a modification of the code for the Daily Schedule array that prints out a weekly schedule.

 Here are the specs for the project: